Clemens Trimmel

 Clemens Trimmel (born 8 June 1978) is a former professional tennis player from Austria.

 Biography

 Professional tour

 Trimmel, a right-handed player from Vienna, was a top-50 ranked junior.
 He turned professional in 1997 and made several main draw appearances at ATP Tour tournaments.
 Most notably he had a first-round win over world number 23 Jonas Björkman at St. Pölten in 1997.
 At the same tournament the following year he narrowly lost to Thomas Muster, 5–7 in the final set.
 Muster was also his doubles partner at ATP Tour tournaments in Stuttgart and Kitzbühel.

-His only Challenger title came in 2000 at the Oberstaufen Cup, where he defeated Radomir Vasek in the final.
+His only Challenger title came in 2000 at the Oberstaufen Cup, where he defeated Radomír Vašek in the final.
 He was unable to defend his title in 2001 but did have a win over David Ferrer.

 At the 2001 French Open he made it to the final round of qualifying, beating James Blake en route.